JesseAldridge/toothbrush/readme.txt

 Press the up/down arrows to select a note.
 Hit return to either open the matching file or create a new file if there are no matches.

-ctrl+a to copy the content of the selected note to the clipboard ctrl+n to create a new note from the current query
+ctrl+n to create a new note from the current query

 License